CiscoTestAutomation/unicon.plugins/docs/changelog/2020/jan.rst

 - Added switchto service to iosxr/spitfire plugin.

-- aireos plugin
+- aireos plugin:

-  - handle 'Would you like to save them now?' prompt.
+  - Handle 'Would you like to save them now?' prompt.

+- nxos and fxos/ftd plugins:

+  - Fix a bug where credentials were not properly converted to plaintext.